DannyDannyDanny/mulbo/README.md

 # Mulbo
+Mulbo - audio experiments

+## Audio Library
-Mulbo - music library organizer that manages a file structure with your songs.
+Library organizer that manages a file structure with your audio data.

-## Feature ideas
 1. Put all your music on your server and free up space on your local machine
 2. Only keep the songs you *need* locally.
-3. Systematically organize sub-libraries.
+3. Systematically organize _sub-libraries_.

 ## Next Steps
 * [x] Find solution for [RapidAPI 413 discussion](https://rapidapi.com/apidojo/api/shazam/discussions?issueId=19362&issueTitle=payload-validation-and-how-to-deal-with-%22413-Request-Entity-Too-Large%22).